mohamed-khettab/mohamed-khettab/README.md

 ## 🌟 About Me

 I am a sophomore in high school who's interested in technology and coding.

-## 🚀 What I'm Up To

-- Sharpening my React skills with [my most recent project](https://github.com/mohamed-khettab/Scioto-Connect)
-- Learning and building applications with SQL
+Check out some of my projects.

 ## 🌟 GitHub Stats